-On July 3, National Grid filed a non-conforming Small Generation Interconnection Agreement ("SGIA") with Gas Recovery Systems, LLC ("GRS") to cover the continued interconnection, albeit at a reduced output level, between National Grid and GRS with respect to GRS' land-fill gas-fueled facility located in Fall River, Massachusetts.
+On August 13, the FERC accepted a non-conforming Small Generation Interconnection Agreement ("SGIA") between National Grid and Gas Recovery Systems, LLC ("GRS") to cover the continued interconnection, at a reduced output level, between National Grid and GRS with respect to GRS' land-fill gasfueled facility located in Fall River, Massachusetts.
 The SGIA replaces an existing interconnection agreement, and reflects a planned reduction in the output of the facility due to declining landfill gas available to the facility.
 Since the SGIA covers an existing, interconnected facility, a new three-party interconnection agreement (that would include ISO-NE) was not required.
-A July 1, 2019 effective was requested.
-Comments on this filing were due on or before July 24, 2019; none were filed.
-This matter is pending before the FERC.
+The SGIA was accepted effective as of July 1, 2019, as requested.
+Unless the August 13 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).